-Where damage has been done to the residence building and no one takes responsibility, a fine will be levied to everyone in the residence to cover the cost.
+Where damage has been done to a dorm building and no one takes responsibility, a fine will be levied to everyone in the dorm to cover the cost.

-Bikes, rollerblades, and skateboards may not be used inside the campus building.
+Bikes, rollerblades, and skateboards may not be used inside any campus building.